revaturelabs/interviewquestions/Multithreading/Threads.md

 - User Thread (Non-Daemon Thread): In Java, user threads have a specific life cycle and its life is independent of any other thread.
 JVM (Java Virtual Machine) waits for any of the user threads to complete its tasks before terminating it.
 When user threads are finished, JVM terminates the whole program along with associated daemon threads.
 JVM waits for user threads to finish their tasks before termination.
 These threads are normally created by the user for executing tasks concurrently.
 They are used for critical tasks or core work of an application.
 These threads are referred to as high-priority tasks, therefore are required for running in the foreground.

 - Daemon Thread: In Java, daemon threads are basically referred to as a service provider that provides services and support to user threads.
-There are basically two methods available in thread class for daemon thread: setDaemon() and isDaemon().
-JVM does not wait for daemon threads to finish their tasks before termination.These threads are normally created by JVM.They are not used for any critical tasks but to do some supporting tasks.These threads are referred to as low priority threads, therefore are especially required for supporting background tasks like garbage collection, releasing memory of unused objects, etc.
+There are basically two methods available in thread class for daemon thread: `setDaemon()` and `isDaemon()`.
+JVM does not wait for daemon threads to finish their tasks before termination, which is created by JVM.They are not used for any critical tasks but to do some supporting tasks.These threads are referred to as low priority threads, therefore especially required for supporting background tasks like garbage collection, releasing memory of unused objects, etc.

 </blockquote>